aliddell/alanliddell.com/content/about.md

 ---
 title: "About"
-date: 2021-04-19
+date: 2021-04-26
 showShare: false
 ---

 My name is Alan and this is my personal site.
 I do [software][github] for a living.
-My background is in [computational mathematics][gscholar], but I'm no longer active in research.
+My background is in [computational mathematics][gscholar], but I'm not especially active in research.
 I have a wife and two boys, and a neutral evil cat (but I repeat myself).

 ## My interests

+### Mathematics

+My training, along with most of my short list of publications, is in numerical algebraic geometry.
+I find classical algebraic geometry to be beautiful but almost completely opaque.
+My interests have always ~~lay (lain? lie? lien?)~~ been on the computational side, so I emphasize the *numerical* part.
+Since I never properly learned Fourier analysis, I want to take a deep dive through approximation theory with Nick Trefethen's [*Approximation Theory and Approximation Practice*][atap].
+Trefethen uses [Chebfun][chebfun] for the examples in his book, but I don't have a Matlab license anymore, so I'll try to use [ApproxFun][approxfun].

 ### Tech

-I like Linux and FreeBSD.
+I like Linux.
-My daily driver is a [System76 Serval WS][serval], which, aside from some hiccups involving the NVIDIA GPU (mostly on Fedora, but I've since reverted to System76's [Pop!\_OS][popos] and had no issues), and the camera hardware, has been an absolute pleasure to use.
+My personal daily driver is a [System76 Serval WS][serval], which, aside from some hiccups involving the NVIDIA GPU (mostly on Fedora, but I've since reverted to System76's [Pop!\_OS][popos] and had no issues), and the camera hardware, has been an absolute pleasure to use.
+At work I use Ubuntu 18.04 on an [Origin](https://www.originpc.com/) which has the same mobo as the Serval, and that's been pretty nice to work with too.

 ### Music